char16t/assistant/README.md

 ## Overview

-The assistant is written in Scala, compiled into an executable JAR file and must be deployed on the server.
+Assistant is written in Scala, compiled into an executable JAR file and must be deployed on the server.
 Interaction with Trello takes place through the [REST API](https://developer.atlassian.com/cloud/trello/rest/) and [Webhooks](https://developer.atlassian.com/cloud/trello/guides/rest-api/webhooks/).

 ## Installation